The David Malouf Symposium 2013

 40 Edward Street, North Sydney NSW 2060

-Australian Catholic University and the Association for the Study of Australian Literature combine to celebrate David Malouf in a one-day symposium.
+Australian Catholic University and the Association for the Study of Australian Literature combined to celebrate David Malouf in a one-day symposium.

-It will be a full day of papers and presentations by speakers from around the country: Damien Barlow, Nicholas Jose, Stephen Mansfield, James Marland, Kate Matthew, Brigid Rooney, Yvonne Smith and James Tulip.
-American literary theorist Ihab Hassan will be represented, and Irish writer Colm Toibin will contribute by virtue of Skype.
-To see an outline of the program, you can click on Symposium Program on the left sidebar.
+The Symposium comprised a day of papers and presentations by speakers from around the country: Damien Barlow, Nicholas Jose, Stephen Mansfield, James Marland, Kate Matthew, Brigid Rooney, Yvonne Smith and James Tulip.
+American literary theorist Ihab Hassan was represented, and Irish writer Colm Toibin contributed via Skype.
+David Malouf was present throughout the day, which concluded with him in conversation with literary critic, publisher and friend Ivor Indyk.

 Inquiries can be directed to the convenors, Associate Professor Michael Griffith (firstname.lastname@example.org), ph.
 02-9701 4192 or Dr Elaine LIndsay (email@example.com), ph.
 02-9739 2898, Faculty of Arts and Sciences, Australian Catholic University.

 Call for papers for publication